Bit-Quill/amazon-timestream-odbc-driver/src/markdown/setup/windows-dsn-configuration.md

 4. Fill the Windows Form properly.
     ![Amazon Timestream DSN](../images/windows-dsn-configuration.png)

-## Note
+## Notes

+- When PropertiesFileCredentialsProvider or Instanceprofilecredentialsprovider is selected as credentials provider class, the access key ID, secret access key and session token fields will be disabled as they are not needed.

+- Similarly, when Okta or AAD is selected for IdpName field, the access key ID, secret access key and session token fields will be disabled as they are not needed.

-Balloons would appear as tips when wrong input is entered for selected field.
+- Balloons would appear as tips when wrong input is entered for selected field.
 Clicking out of the field would cause the balloon to temporarily disappear.

 ![Example of Balloon](../images/windows-dsn-configuration-balloon.png)